just0422/techarts-wiki/new-members/team-guide.md

 # Team Vision
 Tech arts is a place where God uses, grows and stretches AV technicians.  while creating the environment for others to experience him in the same way."
+# Team Overview
+The Technical Arts Ministry serves in creating a dynamic environment for authentic worship and effective communication while developing genuine community among its team members.

+We are a team of highly motivated, committed, servant leaders who value excellence and one another.
+We strive to create an environment that is inviting, and we pray that God uses our efforts to help create a “wow factor” that will lead many to Christ and life change.

+The ministry consists of five groups:  Audio, lighting, video, stage management, and technical producers.
+Together, we are committed to working behind the scenes to ensure that the message is being communicated creatively and distraction free.
 # Team Role
 ## You're a worship leader
 Yuppp, this is true